Who Must Have a Criminal Record Check under the Criminal Records Review Act

 For example, a private maintenance company is hired through contract with a School District to install windows; housekeeping staff working for a company contracted through a Health Authority and the staff has unsupervised access or the potential of unsupervised access to children or vulnerable adults.

 Positions not covered by the Criminal Records Review Act

-Examples of some criminal record checks not covered under the Criminal Records Review Act: Nannies, babysitters, child minders for a private company, municipal employees, summer camps (unless a program licensed under the Community Care and Assisted Living Act), volunteer coaches for sports associations, parent volunteers at schools.
+Examples of some employee criminal record checks not covered under the Criminal Records Review Act: Nannies, babysitters, child minders for a private company, and municipal employees.